Omniabsent/Freejousters/README.md

 * Configure with:
   bin/setup

-* Populate the db with a few examples using rails db:seeds
+* Populate the db with a few examples using: rails db:seeds

 * Activate server with: